Clarity logoClarity logoClarity

 Form 1040 is the cornerstone of the American tax system; the U.S. Individual Income Tax Return that over 150 million Americans file every year.
 Whether you earn wages from a nine-to-five job, run a side business, or collect investment income, Form 1040 is the document the IRS uses to determine what you owe or what you're owed.
 Understanding its structure, history, and nuances can help you file with confidence and avoid costly mistakes.

 The story of Form 1040 begins in 1913, the same year the 16th Amendment to the U.S. Constitution was ratified, granting Congress the power to levy an income tax.
-The original form was just three pages with one page of instructions, and it applied only to the wealthiest Americans; those earning more than $3,000 annually, which is roughly equivalent to $93,000 in today's dollars.
+The original form was just three pages with one page of instructions, and it applied only to the wealthiest Americans; those earning more than $3,000 annually, which is roughly equivalent to about $93,000 adjusted for inflation.
 Less than 1% of the population was required to file.

 Over the following decades, the form expanded dramatically.
 World War II transformed income tax from a tax on the wealthy into a mass tax, with payroll withholding introduced in 1943.
 By the 1950s, tens of millions of Americans were filing annually.
 The form grew in complexity, accumulating schedules and worksheets to account for an ever-expanding tax code.